SwiftERM Hyper-personalisation for ecommerce email marketing

 Besides the fact that video works great in the highly visual beauty and cosmetics industry, Huda’s followers also get a glimpse of her fun and human side.
 That’s how she has built a huge group of loyal fans that trust her.
 But at the same time, Huda is not shy about promoting her products or posting – prolifically.

-She usually shares at least three Instagram feed posts a day and a number of stories.
+She usually shares at least three Instagram feed posts a day and several stories.
 While Instagram is the main brand channel, Huda Beauty is active on other social channels too, and the use of video tutorials also extends to Facebook Ads.

 Focus on video content: Replicate their success

-According to video marketing software Wyzowl, 84% of consumers said that they’ve been convinced to make a purchase after watching a brand’s video.
+According to video marketing software Wyzowl, 84% of consumers said that they’ve been convinced to purchase after watching a brand’s video.
 So, what are you waiting for?

 • Content is king.
 Know your audience and create content that they find helpful and enjoy watching.